 As an artist working in the public, I am informed by the physical properties of a site, as well as by its traces of human history.
 Creating an awareness of one’s self through highlighting one’s relationship to the physical environment, is paramount to my process.

 My recent work with video reflects these concerns as well.
 Working with video I am able to alter spatial perception, create sculptural forms, and using color and textures, make works which offer a painterly and sensual experience.
-Since i have always been a painter, using video installation has integrated all of my concerns of more than twenty years of installation work as well as works in the public.
+Since I have always been a painter, video installation has allowed me to integrate all of my artistic concerns.
+Public art work has givenusing video installation has integrated all of my concerns of more than twenty years of installation work as well as works in the public.

 Anita Glesta’s work has been installed in public spaces as well as galleries, museums, and non-profit spaces in New York and internationally.

 Solo Exhibitions have included White Columns Gallery, White Box, Black and White Gallery, Sculpture Center, the Queens Museum, and other galleries and Museums.

 A well recognized artist in the public realm Anita Glesta has worked on several large-scale international projects.
 Among these projects is a permanent outdoor integrated landscape sculpture for the Federal Census Bureau Building in Washington DC commissioned by the General Services Administration Art and Architecture program and completed in 2010.

 Recent exhibitions include the Museum of Contemporary Art Krakow, New Museum Ideas City, Chase Manhattan Plaza with the Lower Manhattan Cultural Council LACE Gallery Los Angeles, and a forthcoming exhibition of her work at the Sackler Museum, Beijing in 2013